enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :warp_scale: scale of the z axis (warped from the value of the scalar).
 By default this scale is calculated to give a pleasant aspect ratio to the plot.
-You can overright this behavoir by specifying a float value.
+You can overright this behavior by specifying a float value.
+                     If you specify a value for warp_scale in addition to an extent, the warp scale will be determined by the warp_scale, and the plot be positioned along the z axis with the zero of the data centered on the center of the extent.

         :name: the name of the vtk object created.